 corporations, corporate governance, shareholder activism, acquiescence to shareholders, fiduciary duty breach, director accountability, shareholder overreach

 Fairfax, Lisa, "Just Say Yes?
 The Fiduciary Duty Implications of Directorial Acquiescence" (2021).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2381.